-The GoTo IN and GoTo OUT functions are described in section "Transport Buttons and Shortcuts" on page 72.

-The Append Clip button is described in section "Adding Elements to a Playlist" on page 96.
+The GoTo IN and GoTo OUT functions are described in section "Transport Buttons and Shortcuts" on page 77.
+The Append Clip button is described in section "Adding Elements to

-Operation User Interface Button Keyboard Shortcut ShuttlePRO key Description Mark IN In Sets a mark IN point at the timecode shown in the Current Timecode field and corresponding to the bullet indicator position on the jog bar.
+Operation User Interface Button Keyboard Shortcut ShuttlePRO key Description Mark IN In - Sets a mark IN point at the timecode shown in the Current Timecode field and corresponding to the bullet indicator position on the jog bar.
 Then, a green indicator represents the mark IN point on the jog bar.
-Mark OUT Out 0 Sets a mark OUT point at the timecode shown in the Current Timecode field and corresponding to the bullet indicator position on the jog bar .
+Mark OUT Out 0 9900 Sets a mark OUT point at the timecode shown in the Current Timecode field and corresponding to the bullet indicator position on the jog bar .
 Then, a red indicator represents the mark OUT point on the jog bar.
-Clear IN In 🗙 Ctri + I shift + Clears the mark IN point which has just been set and not yet saved.
+Clear IN In X Ctri + ↑ Shift + Clears the mark IN point which has just been set and not yet saved.
 When applied to a loaded clip, the IN point is set to the Protect IN timecode, before the guardband.

-Operation User Interface Button Keyboard Shortcut ShuttlePRO key Description Clear OUT Out Ctri + f shift + Clears the mark OUT point which has just been set and not yet saved.
+Operation User Interface Button Keyboard Shortcut ShuttlePRO key Description Clear OUT Out Ctrl + ↑ Shift + Clears the mark OUT point which has just been set and not yet saved.
 When applied to a loaded clip, the OUT point is set to the Protect OUT timecode, after the guardband.
-Save Clip New Clip S Saves the new clip after having marked an IN point and an OUT point.
+Save Clip New Clip S 0000 Saves the new clip after having marked an IN point and an OUT point.
 Depending on the settings, the Save Clip window will open or not.
-Update Clip Update clip U I shift + Saves the new data of a clip after having marked a new IN point and/or a new OUT point.
-See section "Trimming a Clip" on page 94.
+Update Clip Update clip U † Shift Saves the new data of a clip after having marked a new IN point and/or a new OUT point.
+See section "Trimming a Clip" on page 102.
 The button switches to a Update Element button when a playlist element is loaded.
-Update Element U Saves the new data of a playlist element after having marked a new IN point and/or a new OUT point.
-See section "Trimming a Playlist Element" on page 95.
+Update Element - U - Saves the new data of a playlist element after having marked a new IN point and/or a new OUT point.
+See section "Trimming a Playlist Element" on page 103.